-1. The System Starts: The DAQ collects signals from each sensor and transmits them to the GUI software on a computer.

-- 2. Data Display: The GUI software immediately shows real-time graphs for each sensor (heart rate, brain waves, etc.). - 3.
+- 1. The System Starts: The DAQ collects signals from each sensor and transmits them to the GUI software on a computer. - 2.
+Data Display: The GUI software immediately shows real-time graphs for each sensor (heart rate, brain waves, etc.). - 3.
 User Interaction: Students can adjust settings on the GUI, such as viewing data over different time frames or focusing on specific data (e.g., zooming in on a muscle movement spike).
 Students will be charged with implementing data analysis functions and signal processing methods for each sensor.
+The plotting is handled via matplotlib.